chocolatey/docs/input/en-us/chocolatey-gui/known-issues.md

 1. Reinstall the `chococlateygui` package. `choco upgrade chocolateygui -y --force`
 1. If step 1 did not fix the issue, please check that your antivirus software is not blocking the Chocolatey GUI Config from being written to.
 The Chocolatey GUI Config file can be located at `C:\ProgramData\Chocolatey GUI\Config\Data.db`.
 1. If further assistance is needed please reach out via your support means.
 Listed by running `choco support`.
-If running Chocolatey OSS please reach out via Discord.
+If running Chocolatey OSS please reach out via our [Community Chat](https://ch0.co/community).